ParkerICI/covid-19/docs/data_sets/mhc_peptidome.md

 nav_order: 1
 ---

-# Predicted MHC Class I Presentation of the SARS-CoV-2 Peptidome
+# Prediction of SARS-CoV-2 epitopes across 9360 HLA class I alleles

 ## Summary
 These data comprise binding prediction for every 9-mer peptide in the SARS-CoV-2 peptidome against 9360 unique HLA Alleles.

 ## Data Write Up
-We have provided a summmary and analysis of these data [here](/assets/SARS-CoV2_Class-I-Epitopes_BriefReport_20200328.docx)
+We have provided a summmary and analysis of these data [here](/assets/FINAL_SARS-CoV2_Class-I-Epitopes_BriefReport.pdf)

 ## Link
 Complete data can be found here: